-In the previous section, we have demonstrated that the original Kugel-Khomskii model can be derived from an extended Hubbard model with multiple orbitals.
-Orbital degeneracy is often assumed but not necessarily required.
+In the previous section, we have demonstrated that the original Kugel-Khomskii model can be derived from an extended Hubbard model with multiple orbitals for the multiflavor Mott insulators.
+The orbital degeneracy is often assumed but not necessarily required.
 If the orbital separation is of the energy scale as the superexchange energy scale, then one should carefully include these orbitals into our modeling.
-Depending on the electron filling, the spin moment can be spin-1/2 and spin-1, and the pseudospin for the orbital sector can be pseudospin-1/2 (for $e_g$ degeneracy, or two-fold $t_{2g}$ degeneracy) and pseudospin-1 (for three-fold $t_{2g}$ degeneracy).
+Depending on the electron filling, the spin moment can be spin-1/2 and spin-1, and the pseudospin for the orbital sector can be pseudospin-1/2 (for $e_g$ degeneracy, or two-fold $t_{2g}$ degeneracy) and pseudospin-1 moment (for three-fold $t_{2g}$ degeneracy).
 The spin and orbitals are disentangled in this model.

 A well-known example would be the Fe-based superconductors~\cite{annurev-conmatphys-033117-054137,annurev-conmatphys-020911-125055,annurev-conmatphys-070909-104041}.
 Although the parent materials behave mostly like a bad metal and are thus modeled by an extended Hubbard model with multiple electron orbitals, many important physics such as the magnetic excitations and spectra may be better understood from the local moment picture.
 This was used to interpret the magnetic excitations in FeSe that is believed to be the most ``Mott''-like Fe-based superconducting system~\cite{Bohmer2017,Kreisel2020}.
 The active orbital degree of freedom in FeSe, however, has not been included into the analysis of the magnetic properties and the excitations~\cite{WangFa2015}.
 Thus, FeSe can be a good application of the original Kugel-Khomskii model for the understanding of the magnetism, the orbital physics and the nematicity~\cite{PhysRevB.85.104510, PhysRevX.8.031033,science1202226}.